Insights that inspire

 Likes, shares, retweets are all signs of engagement, but what causes it?
-Supporting their brand repositioning, Weber Shandwick asked us to uncover the science behind engagement.
-Working with our network of behavioural scientists, we developed an award-winning solution.
+Supporting its brand repositioning, Weber Shandwick asked us to uncover the science behind engagement.
+Working with our network of behavioral scientists, we developed an award-winning solution.

 Translating cutting edge insights from psychology, anthropology and neuroscience, our research was turned into a proprietary tool, which won the SABRE for ‘PR Product of the Year’ and helped Weber secure ‘Global PR Agency of the Year’.
 Later, it was described by the Holmes Report as ‘the most interesting piece of thought leadership of the year’.